 Image Credits: Chromatograph on Unsplash

-A major part of Eid ul-Fitr celebrations will involve getting together with friends and family for this special occasion, and special prayer services where Muslims will make visits to the mosque.
+A major part of Eid al-Fitr celebrations will involve getting together with friends and family for this special occasion, and special prayer services where Muslims will make visits to the mosque.
 In some countries, celebrations involve street decorations or even processions, while different communities around the world will have their own special traditions to carry out.

 Image Credits: Haidan on Unsplash